tbechthomassen/ices_internship/README.md

-# ICES
+# ICES Internship
 Simple R-scripts for producing graphs and summaries of fisheries data.

-Scripts included here are mainly for use with STECF logbook data and  VMS data.
+Scripts included here are mainly for use with STECF Transversal and Economica datasets.